Amateur Radio

 Find Our More about Amateur Radio

 Here is Russ Farnsworth’s 1959 The Radio Code by Word Method.
 I learned Morse Code with this method.
-I consider it the best method ever devised, and highly recommend it to all my students.
 Here is the printed material

 International Morse Code: Radioman 3 2, Chapter 4: Bureau of Naval Personnel, Navy Training Course, 5th Ed.
 1967.
 This is a wonderful source of information on all aspects of Morse Code.